ANTUMN0S/plant-growth-performance-rating/README.md

 I've compacted this pipeline in a little tkinter application that allows users to perform the estimation and see the results in a windowed format.

+Before running the script(s), be sure to execute "pip install -r requirements.txt" and "pip install -r requirements_git.txt", as well and "sudo apt-get install python3-tk ".

 ## Directories
 ### Application
 This folder contains the scripts and joblib files required to run the biomass estimator.
 Currently, segmentation is handled by the Segment Anything Model (https://github.com/facebookresearch/segment-anything) and can be done with either text prompts (https://github.com/luca-medeiros/lang-segment-anything) or coordinates through clicking.